im-na02/melke/README.md

 - Functions: ExtractEntity, EntityRelation
 ### 1. ExtractEntity
 - Extract all of entities from input text about BIO. <br>
-- It will return the result with python dictionary object. <br>
+- It will return result as python dictionary object. <br>
 - Key is entity_id and value is dictionary of information about entity. <br>
 ### 2. EntityRelation
 - Extract all of entities and relations from input which is BIO-text. <br>